documize/community/README.md

-**NOTE: Expect frequent product releases as we ensure self-host customers enjoy the same product version as our Cloud/SaaS platform.**
+> We provide frequent product releases to ensure self-host customers enjoy the same product version as our Cloud/SaaS platform.

 ## The mission